Kingdom Come (Anna Bergendahl song)

 "Kingdom Come" is a song performed by Swedish singer Anna Bergendahl.
 The song was performed for the first time by her in Melodifestivalen 2020, where it made it to the final.
-Bergendahl finished in third place with the song, scoring a total of 107 points.
+Bergendahl finished in third place with the song, scoring 107 points.
 Subsequently, the song peaked at number 9 on the Swedish single chart.

-At Melodifestivalen, Anna Bergendahl performed the song with dancers at the stage.
+At Melodifestivalen, Anna Bergendahl performed the song with dancers on the stage.
 On 28 March 2020, Anna Bergendahl performed a softer variation of the song in TV 4's Nyhetsmorgon, accompanied by the acoustic guitar.